Many people worry that they would not able to foster - that is simply not true. If you have any questions then ask us.

 Disabilities or not, you can still foster.
 Health concerns or disabilities will not stop you from fostering, provided you can care for the child you foster.

 What help will I get?
-Carers receive a generous allowance alongside specialist training and support.
+Carers receive a generous allowance and a skills payment depending on experience, alongside specialist training and support.

 There is no such thing as a typical foster carer.
 Like the children they look after, carers come from a variety of different backgrounds, cultures and religions.

 You need be willing to develop new skills and able to work with a child’s family, social work and other professional agencies as part of a child-focused team.

 Most importantly you need to have enough time in your life and space in your home to care for a child or teenager.

 As a carer you will need sensitivity, flexibility and an ability to understand the challenging behaviour children may display at times.
 It also helps to have a good sense of fun and motivation to help you and the children develop a strong and trusting relationship.